rubocode/frontier.nvim/doc/design/elements.md

 We can link one highlight group to another one so that the second one can automatically switch along with the first.
 In this case, you need only supply and modify the first and simply keep the link stable.
-So, in a particular colorscheme, you supply some color definition and often some links.
+So, in a particular colorscheme, you supply some color definitions and often some links.

 The color definitions you supply, I have decided to call profiles.
-So, highlights correspond to a PROFILE and and set of LINKS.
-(you can see these semantics captured directly in the code).
+So, highlights correspond to a PROFILE (one or more highlight groups) and and set of LINKS (you can see these semantics captured directly in the code).
 You supply the profile (a partical specification for an aspect in the theme that you are working on) and the links do some legwork for you.
 You just have to set things up right once.

 When you want to support multiple themes, you need to be able